ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/remediate/rem_development.rst

 - **Mode**

-  - To try and ensure idempotency and the changes to permssions should be X of more restrictive - we use symbolic logic e.g. ``mode: 'u-x,go-wx'``
+  - To try and ensure idempotency and the changes to permissions should be X of more restrictive - we use symbolic logic e.g. ``mode: 'u-x,go-wx'``

 Variables
 ^^^^^^^^^